nestauk/flow-temp-toolkit/src/case_studies/the-heating-hub-online-and-offline-advice.md

 ---
-title: The Heating Hub - Online and offline advice
+title: Heating Hub - Online and offline advice
 tagline: Online advice for end users is provided through an in-depth online guide and a short video plus offline advice in the form of PDF leaflet.
 description: "The Heating Hub provide guidance on flow temperatures through a